Bolsonaro asks for solution to expand income tax exemption

 President Jair Bolsonaro asked the Ministry of Economy for a solution to correct the Individual Income Tax (IRPF) table later this year.
-This was a campaign promise made by the president in the elections and he warned the team that he wants to fulfill it because he knows that he will be demanded by voters, while opponents will say that he did not do what he promised, according to Estadão with accredited sources.
+This was a campaign promise made by the president in the elections and he warned the team that he wants to fulfill it because he knows that voters will demand it, while opponents will say that he did not do what he promised, according to the Estadão with credible sources.

 During the campaign, Bolsonaro promised to correct the exemption range to five minimum wages (today, R$6,060).
 Currently, only those with an income of less than BRL 1,900 per month are exempt from the IR.